jbehave/jbehave-osgi/README.md

 #### Trader Equinox Server Example

-This example reuses code from Trader example, so you have to ensure that it was built before.
+This example reuses code from Trader example, so you must to ensure that this project was properly built before.

-1) Go to root folder where you have cloned the project
+1) Go to root folder where you have cloned the project:

 	cd /myprojects/jbehave-osgi

-2) You must to install the _POM-First_ projects, the ones that uses *Maven Bundle Plugin*:
+2) You must to install the _POM-First_ projects:

     mvn clean install -P examples-pom-first

-2) Then you need just build the _MANIFEST-First projects, the ones that uses *Tycho*:
+2) Then you need build the _MANIFEST-First_ projects:

     mvn clean verify -P example-manifest-first